-The first and most important consideration when choosing a prospective site is whether the site can provide an acceptable line of sight (LOS) to the satellite.
+The first and most important consideration when choosing a prospective site is whether the area can provide an acceptable LOS to the satellite.
 Choose a site where the antenna will be able to receive the strongest signal available.
 A clear, unobstructed view of the southern sky is necessary for proper transmission.
 Consider obstructions that may occur in the future, such as construction in the area, or the growth of trees.

 Also, consider potential grounding sources when choosing a location.
-For guidance on grounding, see the documents listed in Ground connections on page 43.
+For guidance on grounding, see the documents listed in Ground connections on page 40.